appc/spec/SPEC.md

 - It is absent from the dependency specification and present in the dependency's ImageManifest, with any value.
 This facilitates "wildcard" matching and a variety of common usage patterns, like "noarch" or "latest" dependencies.
 For example, an AppImage containing a set of bash scripts might omit both "os" and "arch", and hence could be used as a dependency by a variety of different AppImages.
-Alternatively, an AppImage might specify a dependency with no image ID and no "version" label, and the image discovery mechanism could always retrieve the latest version of an AppImage
+Alternatively, an AppImage might specify a dependency with no image ID and no "tag" label, and the image discovery mechanism could always retrieve the latest tag of an AppImage

 ### Container Runtime Manifest Schema